backdrop-contrib/node_authlink/README.md

 Generates links to view, edit, or delete content without login.

-This module maintains authorization key for every node and gives additional grants (view/edit/delete) to every user (anonymous too) who accesses a page with correct key in URL.
+This module maintains authorization keys for every node and gives additional grants (view/edit/delete) to every user (anonymous too), who accesses a page with the correct key in the URL.

 The module provides function node_authlink_get_url() to generate absolute URLs to selected operations (e.g. for email notifications).